mcc-us/ea/_pages/004-pub17-tax-guide.md

 1. Payments to a Third Party or Agent: If someone else is paid from your property or an agent receives income for you, it's considered your income when they receive it.
 1. Checks: A check made available to you before the end of the tax year counts as income for that year, whether or not you cash it.

-- If there are circumstances where you don’t have access to the income, you might not have "constructively received" it.
+- If there are circumstances where you don’t have access to the income, you might not have constructively received it.

 - Example: A teacher agrees to only receive the difference between their salary and the cost of a substitute teacher.
-The amount deducted for the substitute is not considered "constructively received."
+The amount deducted for the substitute is not considered constructively received.

 - Accrual Method: You report income when you earn it, not when you receive it, and you deduct expenses when you incur them, not when you pay them.